Rudra7009/ResuMate/README.md

 jupyter notebook
 Open the preprocessing.ipynb and model_training.ipynb notebooks to execute the required steps.

-2. To predict the job title for a new resume, use the following Python command:
+2. To predict the job title for a new resume, use the following Python command :

 python predict_job_title.py --resume <path-to-resume>